 Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

-It technically began last fall when Hurricane Florence swelled the Ohio River, but really it was all the unnamed storms that came after her — one after another after another, bringing rain on rain on rain across the central U.S. until the Mississippi River hit flood stage this winter.
+It technically began last fall when Hurricane Florence swelled the Ohio River, but really it was all the unnamed storms that came after it — one after another after another, bringing rain on rain on rain across the central U.S. until the Mississippi River hit flood stage this winter.

 Much of the Mississippi, and the massive tributaries that feed it, stayed flooded until June.
-That meant more than 140 days of cascading disasters for hundreds of small towns from Minnesota to Louisiana, and catastrophic damage to ranch and farm communities that dot the Mississippi's swollen branches.
+That meant more than 140 days of cascading disasters for hundreds of small towns from Minnesota to Louisiana and catastrophic damage to ranch and farm communities that dot the Mississippi's swollen branches.

 It was the most prolonged, widespread flood fight in U.S. history.
 The entire Mississippi River basin — an area that drains about 40 percent of the continental United States — was at flood stage this spring for the first time in recorded history, according to the U.S. Army Corps of Engineers.

-For those who were elected to lead their communities through hard times it was, frankly, exhausting.
+For those who were elected to lead their communities through hard times, it was, frankly, exhausting.

 Now, as the water recedes for the first time in months, a group of mayors from small and midsize towns along the Mississippi River are calling for more federal support to upgrade infrastructure and help move residents out of harm's way.